Years of Experience

 Certifications and Degrees

-The highest-paying skill in this position seems to be People Management; individuals who report it as part of the repertoire have a median income of $59K per year.
-A relatively widespread skill at Fulton County is Customer Service; approximately one-fifth of employees use it for work.
+In this role, the best-paying skill appears to be People Management; individuals who claim it among their capabilities enjoy a higher median salary of around $59K annually.
+A relatively widespread skill at Fulton County is Customer Service; about a fifth of employees use it for work.
 Many workers are also familiar with Microsoft Office, Childhood Education, and Case Management.

 Benefits and Perks